Danpmas/Turing-Machine-Simulator/README.md

 - Move the head left or right one cell
 - Change to some (possibly the same) state

-The program should work for any input file which represents a Turing Machine in this format, with any number of states.
+The program should work for any input file which represents a Turing Machine in this format (the TM.txt file format), with any number of states.